2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/security/csp/sources.md

 The Content-Security-Policy value is made of directives with specify a _source_.

-These are the most relevant:
+These are the most relevant.
+Note that special keywords such as `'*'` or `'self'` must be enclosed in single quotes `'`.:

 | Source  |	Description |
 | ------- | ----------- |